ryanoglesby08/lazy-doc/README.md

 2. Error handling for incorrectly specified paths
 3. Exception handling when a json does not contain a path, but that is ok.
 4. DONE - Transforms. ex: `access :name, finally: lambda { |name| name.gsub('-',' ') }`
-5. Objects from sub-trees.  ex: `access :profile, as: Profile` (This would construct a LazyDoc Profile object and pass the json found at "profile" to it)
+5. DONE - Objects from sub-trees.  ex: `access :profile, as: Profile` (This would construct a LazyDoc Profile object and pass the json found at "profile" to it)
 6. Collections.
     - Map.
 For example, extract array of customer names from array of customers. ex: `access :customers, extract: :name`
     - Objects from collection.
 Instead of extracting just the name, extract whole objects like in #5.  ex:  `access :customers, as: Customer`
 7. Joins
     - Using previously defined attributes. ex: `join :address, from: [:street, :city, :state:, :zip]`
     - Defining attributes in place.
+8. Throw exception immediately when trying to use incompatible options (ex: `'finally' and 'as'`)
+9. Multiple simple paths in one line (ex: `access :name, :street, :city, :state`)
-8. XML support
+10. XML support

 ## Contributing